betaglot/plantabeta/docs/reference/Via/ViaDifficulty/ViaComplexity.md

 - “The climbing is very complex, it’s like multiple boulder problems stacked on top of each other”\AdamOndra\ReelRock13
 - “It’s bizarre climbing.
 Kicking his legs up above his head”\Bisharat\ReelRock13

-## Hidden Route Surface
+## Hidden via Surface

-- RouteComplexity(+)
+- viaComplexity(+)
     - HiddenAroundCornerWall
-- RouteComplexity(-)
+- viaComplexity(-)
     - TicMarkedSurface
     - TicMarkedSurface
     - HiddenAroundCornerWall

 - HiddenByBlockerHold
 - HiddenBySun
-    - Sun in a Climber’s eyes affects Complexity since RouteSurfaces can become HiddenRouteSurface.
+    - Sun in a Climber’s eyes affects Complexity since viaSurfaces can become HiddenviaSurface.
 - HiddenByWall

-## RouteSurface
+## viaSurface

-- Definition(RouteSurface)
+- Definition(viaSurface)
-    - A surface in a Route upon which the Climber applies a force.
+    - A surface in a via upon which the Climber applies a force.

-- RouteSurfaceAngle
+- viaSurfaceAngle
-    - Definition(RouteSurfaceAngle)
+    - Definition(viaSurfaceAngle)
         - Analogous to WallAngle
         - More precise than “SloperHold, EdgeHold”
-    - RouteSurfaceCompountAngle
+    - viaSurfaceCompountAngle
-- ((RouteSurfaceAngle+WallAngle)+ClimberLoadingVector)
+- ((viaSurfaceAngle+WallAngle)+ClimberLoadingVector)
     - Angle of Approach

 ## TooManyOptions

-- RouteComplexity
+- viaComplexity
-    - (RouteComplexity)ProportionalTo(RouteSurfaceCount)
+    - (viaComplexity)ProportionalTo(viaSurfaceCount)
-    - (RouteComplexity)ProportionalTo(RouteSurfaceSize)
+    - (viaComplexity)ProportionalTo(viaSurfaceSize)
         - MacroHold
-            - MacroHolds are so big that they have many RouteSurfaces.
+            - MacroHolds are so big that they have many viaSurfaces.
         - RailHold
         - Arete Layback
             - L’angle Allain (6a)